MarsBased/marsbased-website-old/_posts/2015-11-09-The-MarsBased-CSS-HTML-Guidelines.markdown

 <h4>Middleman</h4>

-<a href="middlemanapp.com" title="Middleman" target="_blank">Middleman</a> is a static websites generator built with Ruby on Rails.
+<a href="http://middlemanapp.com" title="Middleman" target="_blank" rel="nofollow">Middleman</a> is a static websites generator built with Ruby on Rails.
 It integrates all the state-of-the-art frameworks and tools for frontend development (like SASS, Modernizr, Compass, Autoprefixer...) and allows you to use templating languages such as ERB or Liquid.

-All our new projects are developed using Middleman, but before that, we used <a href="jekyllrb.com" title="Jekyll" target="_blank">Jekyll</a>.
+All our new projects are developed using Middleman, but before that, we used <a href="http://jekyllrb.com" title="Jekyll" target="_blank" rel="nofollow">Jekyll</a>.
 Jekyll is very similar to Middleman, with only a few differences between them.
 While we used Liquid as the templating language in Jekyll, now we switched to ERB in Middleman.

 In the project's README file, you will find instructions about how to install the required packages and run any of those tools.